 “the increasing number of large vessels that seek moorage in Homer include oil exploration and research vessels that would prefer to winter in Homer rather than at ports further south.”

-There are a lot more issues with the report—such as the fact that there is no mention of parking, traffic, increased need for boat storage in Homer and impacts to wetlands of expanding those capacities, increased need for housing that working people already can't afford, harm to our Critical Habitat and the ecological values of Kachemak Bay—so these are just some highlights.
-Kachemak Bay Conservation Society has made a public records request to get access to the actual analyses done by the Corps on all their valuations, such as the projection that the Harbor will save $17.4 million on float and dock repairs if we build the expansion.
-But just looking at this report alone and knowing that fluff is the reason we are actually considering a harbor expansion is deeply disturbing.
+There are a lot more issues with the report—such as the fact that there is no mention of parking, traffic, increased need for boat storage and haul-out facilities in Homer, and impacts to wetlands of expanding those capacities; the report does not mention increased need for housing that working people already can't afford, need for dollars for marine trades education, harm to our Critical Habitat and the ecological values of Kachemak Bay—so these are just some highlights.
+But just looking at this report and knowing that this fluff is the reason we are actually considering a harbor expansion is deeply disturbing.

 Folks should be asking their City Council Members to get to the bottom of this nonsense before they go off to Juneau to advocate for it.
 We need our feet on the ground.
-Isn’t there some better use of our money?
-Like rebuilding our rotting deep water dock, improving our roads, investing in boat stacking capabilities so we don’t keep filling our wetlands to store boats over the winter, repairing our supposedly damaged harbor, making significant investments in marine trades education so folks can hire locally, improving housing options for workers and families in the trades…
+Isn’t there some better use of our money to support the marine industry and harbor users?
+Like repairing our existing harbor ($74 million in deferred maintenance there), improving our roads (tried pulling a boat on Kachemak Drive recently?), investing in boat stacking capabilities so we don’t keep filling our wetlands to store boats over the winter, investing in marine trades education so folks can hire locally (what happened to the highschool welding class), improving housing options for workers and families in the trades…

-There are few who would argue that the Homer Harbor is crowded—with long waiting lists for slips, boats tied up to each other, sometimes five or so deep.
+There are few who would argue that Homer's Harbor isn’t crowded—with long waiting lists for slips, boats tied up to each other, sometimes five or so deep.
 But from where I sit, there is not much evidence that it is worth the cost to expand the harbor.
-If people want to go ahead with it anyway because Uncle Sam is giving away money, they should have the guts to say so, and they should be thinking small.
-Anything we build will take significant local funds that could be used elsewhere, will cost a lot to upkeep, and there is no indication that many large vessels will want to use it in the future.
+If people want to go ahead with it anyway, because they think Uncle Sam is giving away money, they should have the guts to say so, and they should be thinking small.
+Anything we build will take significant local funds that could be used elsewhere, it will cost a lot to keep up, and there is no indication that many large vessels will want to use it in the future.
 Not all of us are lulled to sleep by the dream of infinite growth in Homer.